hackle/blogger/src/raw/the-typescript-handbook-and-postels-law.md

 When the Author writes `greet(name: string): void`, it's for the Users to call `greet` by providing `name`.
 Plain and simple.

 Now the Author writes `function greetReal(name: string, whenReady: (message: string) => void): void`, again the Users call `greetReal` with a `name`, but they must also provide `whenReady`, which is a function that will be called by - you guessed it - the Author.
-It's the reverse!
+It's the other way around!

-Here is the deal: when PROVIDING values for parameters to call a function, it's always safe to provide values of MORE STRICT types, as such `Tiger` for `Animal`.
+Here is the deal: when PROVIDING values for parameters to call a function, it's always safe to provide values of MORE STRICT types, such as `Tiger` for `Animal`.

-On the other hand, when RECEIVING values for parameters, it's always safe to be loose, as in `(message: Animal) => void` for `(message: Tiger) => void`.
+On the other hand, when RECEIVING values for parameters, it's always safe to be loose, as in `(tiger: Animal) => void` for `(tiger: Tiger) => void`.
+Note the Users are on the RECEIVING end, as the `tiger` value will be PROVIDED by the Author.
+Let that sink in, it's key!

-This is famously phrased as [Postel's law](https://en.wikipedia.org/wiki/Robustness_principle).
+This constraint may look like a minder bender, but it's actually key to the design of good software, and it's famously phrased as [Postel's law](https://en.wikipedia.org/wiki/Robustness_principle).

 > be conservative in what you do, be liberal in what you accept from others

+(Notice the similarity to "be STRICT in what you PROVIDE, be LOOSE in what you RECEIVE"?)

 If you've made it this far, then it should come as no surprise this law is also stated as,